 Speaking at a workshop on the relationship between poetry and music, musician Pham Minh Tuan said that this relationship has existed for many centuries.
-Poetry and music have been combined many times and created many masterpieces, but the pinnacle of their collaboration is Beethoven's "Symphony No. 9".
+Poetry and music have combined many times and created many masterpieces, but the pinnacle of their collaboration is Beethoven's "Symphony No. 9".

 Musician Pham Minh Tuan, author of the song "Aspiration".